 Without the help of an attorney, there is no telling how long the police may hold your property.
 Law enforcement is not very keen on giving away their evidence, so they will likely resist when you demand the return of your property.
 Our experienced Utah criminal asset forfeiture attorney can help you get your property back.

 Only Lawful Property May Be Returned in Utah

 Having your property returned to you after it was seized by police pursuant to criminal charges is difficult as it is.
 While it is possible that your property can be returned to you, this is only the case when it was legal for you to own that property in the first place.
 Illegal items, like drugs or other contraband, will not be returned under any circumstances.

 A common example of seized property is a firearm.
 While it is not illegal to own a firearm, there are certain procedures and criteria that must be satisfied before gun ownership becomes lawful.
 If the police seized your firearm, but you can prove that you owned it legally, the gun may be returned to you.
 However, if it is discovered that you owned the gun illegally, or you were ineligible to own a firearm, the police do not have to return it at all.
 If the police seized your lawfully owned property, contact our Utah criminal asset forfeiture attorney at Overson Law, PLLC.

 Call Our Utah Criminal Asset Forfeiture Attorney to Speak About Your Property Seizure

 If you had your assets seized when police stopped you, contact an experienced Utah criminal defense attorney today.
 Criminal asset forfeiture can be a complex process that can make it difficult to determine how to reclaim your property.
+It is sometimes difficult to know when the police must return your property or when they can keep it forever.
 Our firm understands the uncertainty involved with criminal cases, and we can help alleviate some concerns.
 To schedule a free legal case evaluation, contact Overson Law at (801) 758-2287.